-Convention Description Courier Indicates statement syntax Italic Indicates a user-defined value, where a specific text string other than the italics shown will replace the italic text show (e.g., Rxxx is a generic representation of a resistor element name, such as Rname) Bold Indicates verbatim text in syntax descriptions [] Denotes optional arguments Indicates that arguments of the same type may be added as appropriate to the element structure: pin1 pin2 pin Indicates a choice among defined alternatives, such as low medium high + Indicates a continuation of a statement across line- termination sequence(s).
-Note that continuation may only be used between arguments and shall not split any single non-quoted-string argument across line-termination sequences.
+Convention Description Courier Indicates statement syntax Italic Indicates a user-defined value, where a specific text string will replace the italic text shown (e.g., Rxxxx is a generic representation of a resistor element name, such as Rname) Bold Indicates verbatim text in syntax descriptions [] Denotes optional arguments Indicates that arguments of the same type may be added as appropriate to the element structure: pin1 pin2 pinn I Indicates a choice among defined alternatives, such as low medium high + Indicates a continuation of a statement across lines.
+Note that continuation may only be used between arguments and shall not split any single non-quoted-string argument.